 The key decision makers, even if they like and follow football, don’t have enough executive control and/or aren’t opinionated enough to make bold choices.
 Instead, they lean heavily on market research and the like to understand what people want from their coverage.
 As a result, they end up with a wide array of perceived needs that they feel they have to meet.
 Some people want to have a debate, others want analysis.
 Others want something bombastic.
 So what we get is something like death-by-focus-group.

 This would also explain why smaller football programmes have no problem fitting into a specific niche.
-TalkSport and radio call-in shows might not be for everyone, but they 100% have a clear vision to execute.
+TalkSport and radio call-in shows might not be for everyone, but they have a clear vision that they try to execute.

 I appreciate that football’s popularity makes it hard to meet everyone’s preferences.
 However, I believe that by having a clear strategy executed well, broadcasters can also work to shape demand.
 For inspiration, look no further than Michael Cox’s work in the early 2010s, or the rapid expansion of analytics content over the past 3-4 years.